HexVitor/ESP32/Buzzer/README.md

 ♫ ♫ Ode to Joy ♫ ♫
 ```

+Ps.: remove the test code before using the module officially.

 ## Where to find more melodies

 1. Visit [arduino songs](https://github.com/robsoncouto/arduino-songs), find the melody note list, copy the notes and their durations (without copy the last comma of the list) and create a new list in your program with them.
 Maybe you need to remove the comments started with '//'.